AzeezOdekunle/Education-Ministry-Project/README.md

 ## Data Cleaning
 The transformed dateset was cleaned by removing the null (empty) values so that data integrity was ensured to give a robust analysis.
 This can be seen below at the deactivation date and deactivation reason gave 100% valid compared to 65% of dirty data.
+The null values was unchecked by clicking and hover the cursor on the filter funnel of the ‘Deactivation Date’ column.

 Dirty student Data                 | Null values                             | Cleaned student Data